cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 (ENV3) pi@red:~ $ python3 slurm.py
 ```

+TODO: The rerunning of the script must be much better explained.e.g
+reboots necessary

 The first step will prompt the user to input the worker Pis' naming
 schema.
 For example, if the setup has three workers named `red01`,
 `red02`, and so on, then the user would input `red0[1-3]`.
 Then the
 script will install needed packages such as ntpdate and reboot at the
 end.
 Once the reboot is executed, wait two minutes for the cluster to
-come back online, ssh into manager again, and rerun script:
+come back online, `ssh` into manager again, and rerun script:

 ```bash
 (ENV3) you@yourhostcomputer $ ssh red
 (ENV3) pi@red:~ $ python3 slurm.py
 ```

+TODO: slurm.py shoudl be executable, than we can say ./slurm.py
+we may want to rename to install_slurm.py

 This will run the second step, which will prompt the user to insert a
 blank USB in the top, blue USB3.0 port of the manager Pi.
 The user